 2. Store the information on a server via a protected remote connection.

 3. Take only the records that you need to work with.

 4. Encrypt the data and password-protect the device.

 5. Do not write down or store passwords and encryption keys on the device.

 6. Enable the automatic lock feature on your device after five minutes or less of idle time.

 7. Set your device so Bluetooth is "off” by default.
 Turn it on only as necessary.

 8. Ensure your mobile device is protected by anti-virus and anti-spyware programs and that they are up to date with the latest security patches.

 9. Use a lockable briefcase or laptop case that does not bear any visible logos of the company.

-10. Place an "if found, return by calling (phone number)” card inside your briefcase or on the bottom of your laptop with no other identifying information.
+10. Place an "if found, return by calling (phone number)” card inside your briefcase (or knapsack etc.) or on the bottom of your laptop with no other identifying information.